revathy1994/ToDo-application/README.md

-# Design Brief
+# Brief Description

 ToDo is a task management online application to help you stay organized and manage your day to day.
 By using ToDo, you can make shopping lists, tasks lists or plan an event.
 From grocery lists to work routines are simple with ToDo.
-The user can securely login with their email and password to view, add, edit or remove tasks.
+The user can securely login with their email and password to view, add, update or delete tasks.
+After an ongoing task is completed, user can tap the button 'mark as completed' or if you want to delete an ongoing task, you can tap the 'delete' button.
+ToDo helps you quickly capture and retrieve your lists across multipe devices.
+The additional features included are the 'Notification' where the user can get new notification of the ongoing tasks (to be completed) on the current date and the 'Filter' where the user can view all his tasks including 'completed tasks' and 'ongoing tasks' by under three different filters.
+The three filters are 1.
+ALL, 2.
+COMPLETED, 3.
+ONGOING.

 # Overview of the technologies

-The technologies used to build this web application are:
+The technologies used to build the ToDo web application are:
 Node 14,
 Front-End framework: Angular 12,
 UI frameworks: Angular material,